1999 World Snooker Championship: Quarter-finals

 The quarter-finals were played as the best of 25 frames, held over three sessions, between 27 and 28 April.
 Higgins faced Lee.
-For a second consecutive match, Higgins won all eight frames of the first session.
-At the resumption on the following day, the first six frames were shared and Lee then won the remaining two of the session to reduce the deficit to six at 511.
-Lee then made a 110 break in the following frame, but Higgins replied by winning back-to-back frames, clinching victory with a century break of his own.
+For a second consecutive match, Higgins won all eight frames in the first session.
+In the second session, the first six frames were shared and Lee then won the remaining two of the session to reduce the deficit to six at 5–11.
+Lee then made a 110 break to win frame 17, but Higgins made a century break of his own as he won 13–6.

-O'Sullivan faced Parrott, who was making his 11th appearance in the quarter-finals of the World Championship.
-O'Sullivan won the first two frames and also made a 53 break in the third, but Parrott took it.
-O'Sullivan went 31 in front, before Parrot replied with a 133 break.
-From then on, O'Sullivan made consecutive breaks of 88, 52, 85, 70 and 120 to win five frames on the trot.
-Parrott won the next with a break of 79, but O'Sullivan produced a 105 to go 93.
-Despite breaks of 55, 54 and 72 by Parrott, O'Sullivan went on to win 139.
+O'Sullivan faced Parrott, who was making his 11th appearance in the World Championship quarter-finals.
+O'Sullivan led 3–1.
+Parrott made a century of 133 to win frame five, but O'Sullivan made breaks of 88, 52, 85, 70 and 120 to win the next five frames and lead 8–2.
+Parrott won the next with a break of 79, but O'Sullivan produced a century of 105 to go 9–3 in front and went on to win 13–9.
 "This was as good a result as I've ever had considering the stage we were on and the fact that John has been my bogey man for such a long time.
-He even gave me a 133 wupping here five years ago," O'Sullivan said, referring to the 1994 World Championship.
+He even gave me a 13–3 w[h]upping here five years ago," O'Sullivan said, referring to the 1994 World Championship.
 Parrott praised O'Sullivan, stating: "People say it's a travesty that Jimmy White has never won the world title.
 But it would be an even bigger one if Ronnie [O'Sullivan] never wins it.
 For pure natural talent and ability he is the best that ever wielded the cue.
 He just floats around the table pinging balls in from everywhere."

-In a repeat of one of the previous year's semi-finals, Williams won seven of the eight frames of the first session of his match against Doherty, featuring breaks of 71, 76, 78 and 82.
-On the following day, Doherty edged closer at 812, but Williams clinched victory with a break of 97.
+In a repeat of one of the previous year's semi-finals, Williams faced Doherty.
+Williams made breaks of 71, 76, 78 and 82 as he won seven of the first eight frames.
+Doherty recovered to trail by four frames at 8–12, but Williams clinched victory with a break of 97.
 "The damage was done during the first eight frames when Mark [Williams] hit a purple patch.
 He is a tough player who is difficult to stop and has a good chance of winning," Doherty said.
-Hendry compiled a break of 109 in the fifth frame of his duel with Stevens to go 50 in front.
+Hendry won the first five frames against Stevens, making a break of 109 in frame five.
 Stevens then won two consecutive frames, making a century break of his own.
-Hendry led 82 and 103, made another century break and ended up advancing to the semi-finals with a 135 result.
+Hendry led 8–2 and 10–3, and made another century break as he secured a 13–5 win.
 "I have proved I am far from being a spent force and some of my clearances were vintage Hendry.
 I just have to score a little heavier, otherwise every aspect of my game is good," Hendry claimed.